 is All you Need

-Biomorphic Anatomy: The Archetypal Principal of Myth & Psyche
+the archetypal principal of Myth & Psyche

 There are few artists whose work and legacy speak to something beyond categorical agendas to reflect something deeply organic about Being.
 During the decade of deep discontent, before Feminism knew its own voice and as sexual identity raged across the spheres of private lives and public expression, Louise Bourgeois was lending her hand to unearthing the soil in which we’re each embedded: Self and NonSelf – that paradox of resilience and neurotic self-undermining difficulty.

 Not dissimilar to many aspects of artistic Self, Louise Bourgeois immersed her artistry in overt subtleties and in so doing, her expansive tapestry of work still peels back layers of our own reflections and deflections.
-From marble to textiles, her exploration of medium and materials lives deep in the interior of, what some may be tempted to simplistically deconstruct, as form fighting function, or some other composite, equally reductive.
+From marble to textiles, her exploration of medium and materials lives deep in the interior of, what some may be tempted to simplistically deconstruct, as Form fighting function, or some other composite, that is equally reductive.